 One of the problems, Forner said, was the industry’s reliance on incredibly old Modbus/TCP protocol.

-They could talk about the problem all day, but the researchers showed the proof was in the pudding as they conducted a demonstration where a process was bringing water into a tank.
-There was a level transmitter that would shut the system down when the fluid reached a certain level, but when they issued a few commands to get into the system, the essentially owned the process.
+In the demo, there was a level transmitter that would shut the system down when the fluid reached a certain level, but when they issued a few commands to get into the system, they essentially owned the process.

 When that happened all indicators showed the operator the tank was not at an overflow level and is actually decreasing, but in reality the tank ended up overflowing.
 They were able to override the safety interlock and take down the process.

 As an extra added bonus, after overflowing the tank, the researchers then took command of the HMI in the system and downloaded a game of solitaire.